 He left the hospital a paraplegic, immobile from the chest down.

-“I saw Dr. John McDonald on MSNBC talking about the functional electrical stimulation he was developing, and I contacted him.”
+“I saw Dr. John McDonald on MSNBC talking about the functional electrical stimulation (FES) he was developing, and I contacted him.”

 After each session, he feels mentally rejuvenated.